 - ⅓ cup powdered sugar

 - Place chickpeas in a food processor.
-Blend for 10-15 seconds, until finely ground.
+Blend until finely ground, about 15 seconds.
 Add peanut butter, powdered sugar, molasses, cinnamon, ginger, and salt.
-Blend for about 1 minute, until ingredients form of a smooth ball of dough.
+Blend for about 1 minute, stopping to scrape down the sides as needed, until ingredients form of a smooth ball of dough.

 - Place chocolate chips in a microwave-safe bowl.
-Heat in 20 second increments for about 60-80 seconds, until melted, stirring well.
+Heat in 30 second increments, stirring after each time, for about 90 to 120 seconds, until melted.

 - Dip buckeyes into chocolate and place back on parchment paper.
 Sprinkle Turbinado sugar overtop, if desired.
-Refrigerate for 10 minutes, or until chocolate hardens.
-Store refrigerated in an airtight container.
+(If you have any leftover melted chocolate, feel free to drizzle it over the Buckeyes.)
+Refrigerate for 15 minutes, or until chocolate hardens.